carblue/acos5/README.md

 So, if anybody wants to contribute, removing these rough edges is an easy way to start.
 And if the driver is "impolite" currently, it's most likely something about card content, that is different from expected according to PKCS#15 / ISO/IEC 7816-15 / OpenSC.
 It's tough for outsiders to spot from OpenSC code: What is the exact requirement for ASN.1 content of PKCS#15 files.
 Maybe it's easier to read from [PKCS15.asn](https://github.com/carblue/acos5_gui/blob/master/source/PKCS15.asn "https://github.com/carblue/acos5_gui/blob/master/source/PKCS15.asn"), which is specifically crafted/modified from a module pkcs-15v1_1.asn found by a web search, for compatibility with OpenSC version 0.19.0 ? - 0.21.0, libtasn1 and ACOS5.
 It's also internally used by the driver in non-Windows builds.

 Akin to the www with it's broken links phenomenon, that may happen with a smart card as well: A lot in PKCS#15 and ACOS5 depends on "pointing to", and that may easily be broken by software bugs or ?.
-Thus I plan to integrate detection code for this kind of errors and more, for pkcs15-init --sanity-check
+Thus I plan to integrate detection code for this kind of card content errors and more, for pkcs15-init --sanity-check
 Thus a sanity-check without any errors found should prevent the driver from becoming "impolite" or reporting errors.

 ## Steps towards driver binary builds and setup